Eschatologue/CM_wiki/docs/spells/6th-level.md

 If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 6d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
 The restrained creature can use an :rsc-action: **Action** to make a Strength or Dexterity check (the creature's choice) against the spell's save DC.
 On a success, the creature is no longer restrained and must either move off the pillar or fall off it.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, you can create two additional pillars for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, you can create two additional pillars for each slot level above 6th.

 ### Chain Lightning
 *6th-level evocation*